 And any proposed parenting arrangements are reasonably practical; and

 The proposed orders meet the other requirements under the Family Law Act 1975,

-Once orders are made, parents can usually vary the orders by agreement in writing, seek a variation to the orders through the Family Court or through a parenting plan.
+Once orders are made, parents can usually vary the orders by agreement in writing, seek a variation to the orders through the Federal Circuit and Family Court of Australia or through a parenting plan.

 Parents should be aware that once court orders are issued, they are orders of a court and must be complied with.
-If a parent contravenes a court order, the other parent can bring contravention proceedings in a family law court.
+If a parent contravenes a court order, the other parent can bring contravention proceedings.

 Where parents are unable to resolve a dispute or ongoing issues about parenting matters, they may need to bring the issue before a family law court to have it determined.

 The most common disputes that go to court are where one parent withholds a child from the other, or where a parent moves away without the other parent's consent, where parents are unable to resolve disputes themselves, or where a parent or grandparent holds concerns about the welfare of a child.